-Tulane brings three U.S. faculty members, to complement the distinguished German professors and practitioners provided by Humboldt.
+Tulane brings three U.S. faculty members to complement the distinguished German professors and practitioners provided by Humboldt.
 The program invites distinguished ADR scholars and practitioners to teach at the program.
-A number of distinguished ADR scholars have participated in past programs, including Tulane's former Dean, Ed Sherman, who started the program in 1999 and has been a part of the faculty for five of the programs.
+A number of extraordinary ADR scholars have participated in past programs, including Tulane's former Dean Ed Sherman, who launched the Program in 1999 and has been a part of the faculty for many years.

-Before joining Tulane in January 2009, he was Professor of Comparative Law and Director of the Institute of Global Law at University College London.
+Before joining Tulane in January 2009, Jörg Fedtke was Professor of Comparative Law and Director of the Institute of Global Law at University College London.
 Professor Fedtke’s main research interests are constitutional law, torts, comparative methodology, and the European Union.
 He has provided advice on federalism, judicial review and human rights protection to members of the Iraqi National Assembly and has on a number of occasions served as a legal expert for UN- and EU-funded projects on various aspects of constitutionalism in the Arab region.
 Professor Fedtke has also been involved in collaborative research for the European Commission and the French Cour de cassation, and has given expert evidence to the UK House of Lords Select Committee on the Constitution.
 He has on a number of occasions mediated political conflicts in the Middle East.

 Karl-Michael Schmidt, Lecturer, Humboldt University

 Karl-Michael Schmidt is one of the co-founders of the Berlin program and has been the Humboldt Program Director since 1999.
-He is a lecturer at the Humboldt Law Faculty teaching various ADR courses.
-Professor Schmidt is director of the Institut für Anwaltsrecht at Humbold, an institute which focuses primarily on ADR in private law, mediation and international arbitration.
+He is a lecturer at Humboldt Law School and teaches various ADR courses there.
+Professor Schmidt is director of the Institut für Anwaltsrecht at Humbold, an institute which focuses primarily on ADR in private law, mediation, and international arbitration.

-Additional faculty members from the U.S., Australia, Germany and other European countries will assist in teaching the course and present the afternoon lectures on arbitration and various ADR topics.
+Additional faculty members from the U.S., Australia, Germany and other European countries will assist in teaching the course and present the afternoon lectures on arbitration and various ADR-related topics.